View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 Lent: A Sacred Season for Franciscans

-Today, Christians begin the sacred season of Lent in this year of grace 2025.
+On February 18, Christians begin the sacred season of Lent in this year of grace 2026.

 Early Franciscans considered themselves part of the great penitential movement of their times: men and women who were trying to hear the Gospel afresh and turning their hearts more deeply to the coming of God’s Kingdom.
 Therefore, the liturgical season of Lent, dedicated as it is to a profound conversion of mind and heart, naturally occupied a special place in their lives.

-And so, we see that Lenten practices of medieval Catholics naturally find their place in the early Franciscan rules (Friars Minor, Poor Clares, and lay penitents).
-Prominent here is the discipline of fasting, which at the time entailed the communal solidarity of abstaining, not only from meat, but meat fats and dairy products as well, for the Lenten period.
+And so, we see that the Lenten practices of medieval Catholics naturally find their place in the early Franciscan rules (Friars Minor, Poor Clares, and lay penitents).
+Prominent here is fasting, which at the time was viewed not so much as an act of individual ascetism, but a communal discipline that bonded the faithful.
+In the Middle Ages this entailed not only abstinence from meat, but meat fats and dairy products as well, for the Lenten period.

 We know that Francis himself almost always retired for the season of Lent with a few brothers to a hermitage—his favorites were La Verna and Greccio—where he could reflect on how God was asking him to deepen his commitment in terms of the ever-changing situation of his life.
 “When blessed Francis stayed constantly in a place to pray . . . he was always anxious to know the will of the Lord, about how he could please him better” (Assisi Compilation, 118).